 Yes, visit our Solar for MacBook Charging Guide for more information.

-While our solar panels are waterproof, the V72 portable laptop charger is not.
-If you are going river rafting or to a tropical environment, we recommend our solar-ready Nanuk case.
+While our solar panels are waterproof our battery packs are not.
+If you are going river rafting or to a tropical environment, we recommend one of our solar-ready Nanuk case.
 We have installed a waterproof gland that connects to our solar panel.
 Your battery will stay dry inside the case.
 Photo by Matthew Parent.

 We have been charging laptops all around the world.
 Here are some of the places they have been used.
 Below, we share some customer shots from the rain forests of Central America, the Indian Himalayas, remote Maine and Red Rock Canyon.